dw-bws/handbook-citizen-science/pages/standards.md

 <p align="justify">The sensor data consist of a description of the sensors themselves realized using the Sensor Model Language (SensorML) and the actual measured values given in the Observations and Measurements (O&M) encoding format.
 The SOS consist of three core operations that must be provided by each implementation:</p>

+1. GetCapabilities
+- to query a service for a description of the service interface and the available sensor data

 ---
 * [Back to index page](../index.md)